-Need help? you can watch our simple step by step installation video, or you can download our comprehensive StoreFloor Compact installation guide.
-(Note for Sara/DTQ, need new links to new video and installation booklet)
+Need help?
+You can follow our simple step-by-step installations below, or you can download our comprehensive StoreFloor Compact installation guide.

 If you are looking for the instructions for our regular (taller) StoreFloor, then please see this page.

-Align the Compact-Supports along the joists, avoiding obstacles and spacing them 610mm apart.
+Align the Compact-Supports along the joists, avoiding obstacles and spacing them 610mm apart, along each joist (measured from the centre of one Compact-Support to the centre of the next one).
 Screw the supports into the joists through the two pre-drilled holes.

 Slide the galvanised steel Cross-Beams on to the supports and secure them through the pre-drilled holes and slots.
 The sliding nature of the Cross-Beams gives you adjustment in case your joists are unevenly-spaced apart.
 There is no need for the Cross-Beams to meet exactly in the middle.